Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Tools of My Trade

 After that, I got hooked.
-I spent weeks scavenging sales, picking up scrap wood, investing in slightly better tools—a circular saw here, a decent jigsaw there.
+I spent weeks scavenging garage sales, picking up scrap wood, investing in slightly better tools—a circular saw here, a decent jigsaw there.
 My garage started to resemble a mini workshop, albeit one with a small mountain of sawdust that would make any vacuum cringe.
-Every time I would turn on the sander, the smell of fresh wood shavings would waft through the air, and I’d close my eyes for a moment, taking it all in.
+Every time I would turn on the sander, the smell of fresh wood would waft through the air, and I’d close my eyes for a moment, taking it all in.
 There was nothing like that smell, like a mix of cedar and pine, earthy and sweet.

 The Project That Almost Broke Me